 Zinaman MJ, O’Conner J, Clegg ED, Brown CC, Selevan SG.
 Estimates of human fertility and pregnancy loss.
 Fertil Steril 1996;65:503– 509.

-FAQs from users: 'What are the causes of recurrent chemical pregnancies?', 'Can stress and anxiety affect pregnancy or lead to miscarriage?', 'What is a therapeutic abortion?', 'How do you calculate your fertile days after a miscarriage?', 'What is a delayed abortion?', 'How much does a miscarriage hurt?', 'What week in pregnancy do miscarriages usually happen?', 'Is curettage necessary in case of incomplete abortion?', 'What types of autoimmune diseases cause miscarriage?', 'What are normal hCG levels after miscarriage?', 'What is a septic abortion?', 'Why do miscarriages keep happening?', 'Is it possible to have a miscarriage of a twin?' and 'I want to get pregnant fast after a miscarriage, is it possible?'.
+FAQs from users: 'If I have had a miscarriage, can it happen again the next time I have a pregnancy?', 'What are the causes of recurrent chemical pregnancies?', 'Can stress and anxiety affect pregnancy or lead to miscarriage?', 'What is a therapeutic abortion?', 'How do you calculate your fertile days after a miscarriage?', 'What is a delayed abortion?', 'How much does a miscarriage hurt?', 'What week in pregnancy do miscarriages usually happen?', 'Is curettage necessary in case of incomplete abortion?', 'What types of autoimmune diseases cause miscarriage?', 'What are normal hCG levels after miscarriage?', 'What is a septic abortion?', 'Why do miscarriages keep happening?', 'Is it possible to have a miscarriage of a twin?' and 'I want to get pregnant fast after a miscarriage, is it possible?'.

 Authors and contributors